Cleaning & Organizing

 Every pantry worth its salt (pun intended) is divvied up into “zones,” or various cooking stations based on your day-to-day needs.
 Once you settle on the categories—such as weeknight dinners or holiday baking—assign an area in your pantry for each zone and label it.
-Not only will this trick keep your pantry neat and organized, but it also guarantees you’ll find what you need in a pinch.
+Not only will this trick help with pantry organization, but it also guarantees you’ll find what you need in a pinch.
 Need some inspiration?
 These are the zones every organized pantry should have.

 Sort by category

-Now that you have mellowed out your messy pantry, take your organization to the next level by sorting the pantry foods within each zone, too.
+Now that you have mellowed out the mess, take your pantry organization to the next level by sorting the pantry foods within each zone, too.
 We recommend separating items into basic groups, such as grains, sauces, and canned goods.
-And while you’re at it, try these kitchen organization tips that can help you eat healthier.

 Clear, labeled containers are a cluttered cook’s best friend.
 Store bulk cereals, rice, and other dry goods in plastic jars or buckets to effortlessly tidy up your pantry.
 Better yet, keep a small measuring cup on the side of each container with a command hook for convenient scooping.
 Don’t make these mistakes that make your kitchen look sloppy.